Editor’s Note: We hope you enjoy this rare and candid interview with Night Stalker pilot Greg Coker conducted by Delta’s George Hand IV. — GDM

 Peter did as well as could be expected.
-On impact, he bit through his tongue so several that he almost bit it in half.
-He was brand new to the unit and this was his first combat operation.
+On impact, he bit through his tongue so severely that he almost bit it in half.
+He was brand new to the unit, and this was his first combat operation.

 Our helo came to a rest upside down.
 Peter had quite a large amount of blood on his face and was unconscious.
-I released his seatbelt harness and he crashed to the ground.
-He regained composure and recovered his weapon and sat in a security posture with me ready to fight.
+I released his seatbelt harness, and he crashed to the ground.
+He regained composure, recovered his weapon, and sat in a security posture with me, ready to fight.

 Can you comment on how all of these robustly emotional experiences have affected you; were you afflicted with traumatic emotional events such as PTSD?